FINANCIAL AID RATE86%

 |Percent of Students||Average Amount|

-To help support students, Fresno City College may offer services to students like:
+To help students and recent graduates, Fresno City College may offer student services including:

 - Online course work available

 - Academic counseling for students